 For starters, while Apache can handle a large number of requests per second, its performance will often slow down as requests increase.
 When website visits suddenly spike, page load times will most likely suffer as a result.
 NGINX is optimised to provide consistent and predictable performance, even under heavy load.
 This is thanks to the architecture of NGINX and how it fundamentally differs from Apache.

-Apache's weaknesses are only made clearer by the fact that it has to creates a new process for each new request.
+Apache's weaknesses are only made clearer by the fact that it has to create a new process for each new request.
 This is a simple model and works well for lower-traffic applications, but as numbers increase it can be extremely demanding on hardware resources and results in slower performance.

+NGINX doesn’t have the same weakness as Apache when it comes to creating new processes for each request.
 To combat this problem, NGINX uses ‘asynchronous event-driven architecture’, which essentially means it doesn’t need to spawn a new process for each request.
 Instead, each NGINX process can serve numerous requests in tandem, translating to a reduced impact on hardware and performance.

 Ultimately, this event-based architecture means that NGINX can cope with around four times more requests per second than Apache.
 And while Apache can be configured to enhance its performance, NGINX has a big advantage out of the box, making it a tempting choice for anyone running a site with high visitor numbers.

-Apache or NGINX: why not both?
+Apache or NGINX: Why not both?

 If you’re having trouble choosing between Apache and NGINX, one option is to not choose at all.